TapanPathak/Object-Detection-using-Convolutional-Neural-Netwroks/README.md

 **Technologies/Concepts/Librabries Used :**
 1. Fine Tuning
 2. Transfer Learning
+3. CNN
-3. TensorFlow
+4. TensorFlow
-4. TensorFlow Lite
+5. TensorFlow Lite
-5. Keras
+6. Keras
-6. OpenCv
+7. OpenCv
-7. Numpy, Matplotlib
+8. Numpy, Matplotlib

+***
+**Why Use TensorFlow Lite ?**
+TensorFlow Lite is a set of tools to help developers run TensorFlow models on mobile, embedded, and IoT devices.
+It enables on-device machine learning inference with low latency and a small binary size.TensorFlow Lite is designed to make it easy to perform machine learning on devices, "at the edge" of the network, instead of sending data back and forth from a server.
+***